 The chosen black finishes were kept simple in colour.
-This dark finish furthers the reflection of the vista and its backdrop, drawing attention to the peaceful setting beyond the vanishing edge.
+This dark finish strengthens the reflection of the vista and its backdrop, drawing attention to the peaceful setting beyond the vanishing edge.
 The spa interior and raised exterior are wrapped in pure black granite, in addition to the pool waterline, seating, steps and vanishing edge detail.
 The pool and tanning ledge that surrounds the spa are finished in Black Pebble Fina, while sixteen underwater LED colour bullet lights remain hidden until illuminated.
-Jason Vickers’s own favourite aspect of the Briarcliff Estate project is how the sunset appears over the vanishing edge.
-The design works so well due to its symmetry and balance within the outside space, and thanks to the master craftsmen used in all aspects of construction and design.
+Jason Vickers’s favourite aspect of the Briarcliff Estate project is said to be the way the sunset appears over the vanishing pool edge.
+The design works well due to its symmetry and balance within the outside space, with thanks to the master craftsmen used within all aspects of construction and design.
 The pool opens itself up to the vista the further away from the home it gets, which maximises enjoyment of the edge detail mixed with its environment.